Current Loan

 Loan Terms

-PMI β Private Mortgage Insurance.
-Required when equity is below 20%, typically drops off automatically when the balance reaches 78% of the original purchase price (old loan) or current appraised value (new loan).
+PMI — Private Mortgage Insurance.
+Required on conventional loans when equity is below 20%, typically drops off automatically when the balance reaches 78% of the original purchase price (old loan) or current appraised value (new loan).

 Comparison Modes